Cikle/finscan/README.md

 ### Automatic Updates

-FinScan includes an integrated update system that allows users to easily check for and apply updates:
+FinScan includes an integrated update system that allows users to easily check for and apply updates (I don't think it works):

 1. **Check for Updates in the Application**
    - From the FinScan Qt interface, click on "Help" in the menu bar